 Seven & i Holdings places absolute priority on compliance with laws and regulations and social norms.
-The Company also strives to ensure that sound corporate governance is functioning and secured by management.
+The Company also strives to ensure that its corporate governance is functioning soundly and secured by management.

 Seven & i Holdings has a CSR Management Committee, chaired by the President, and three subcommittees—the Corporate Ethics and Culture Subcommittee, the Consumer Affairs and Fair Business Practices Subcommittee, and the Environment Subcommittee.
 These subcommittees work together with each Group company to promote the Seven & i Holdings Corporate Action Guidelines and to rigorously enforce compliance.